AND HERE’S WHAT WE’RE UP TO.

 Lake Erie Cherry Island Trail Improvements

-This development project will improve a nature trail and associated amenities for accessibility using universal design principles, including: 1) concrete pads for 3 accessible van parking spaces; 2) an 8’ wide aggregate trail from parking to new trailhead; 3) a 6’ wide accessible aggregate path at viewing area; 4) accessible-related amenities [viewing scopes, picnic tables, bike hoops]; 5) removal and replacement of a land-bridge dirt trail with 10’ wide boardwalk; 6) new split rail fence; 7) relocation and access to benches; 8) improvements to the existing boardwalk; 9) 5 native trees; and 10) overall elevation and modification of aggregate trail for accessibility.
+This development project will improve a nature trail and associated amenities for accessibility using universal design principles, including: 1) concrete pads for 3 accessible van parking spaces; 2) an 8’ wide aggregate trail from parking to new trailhead; 3) a 6’ wide accessible aggregate path at viewing area; 4) accessible-related amenities [viewing scopes, picnic tables, bike hoops]; 5) installation of a large box culvert; 6) new split rail fence; 7) relocation and access to benches; 8) improvements to the existing boardwalk; 9) 5 native trees; and 10) overall elevation and modification of aggregate trail for accessibility.

-Funding provided in partnership by Huron-Clinton Metroparks, Michigan Department of Natural Resources and the Ralph C. Wilson Jr. Foundation.
+Funding provided in partnership by Huron-Clinton Metroparks and Michigan Department of Natural Resources.

 Lake St. Clair Greening the Parking Lot